Years 5 & 6

 The curriculum in Year 5 and 6 this term:

 Grammar: children will continue to work on sentence structure and practise using a variety of writing techniques.
-They will grow in confidence using the correct terminology too.
+Grammar work will also focus on knowledge and application of word classes along with recognition and accuracy of application in punctuation.
+The children will grow in confidence using the correct terminology too.

 Guided Reading will focus on language and breadth of knowledge across a variety of fiction and non-fiction subjects.
-It will help the children develop an understanding of historical, factual and challenging topics.
+We will continue to use Comprehension Express which looks at using 10 expert reading tips to ensure a wider understanding or purpose, structure and language.
+Overall, the programme will help the children develop an understanding of historical, factual and fictional challenging texts.
 You can find some more information about reading skills and strategies in the reading diary your child brings home.
-We will be using the structured programme of Comprehension Express to continue to help your child develop the skills to fully understand a range of texts both in Fiction and Non-fiction.
+We will be focusing on broad understanding and using question stems that require children to locate specific evidence within a text, as well as helping children use evidence from a text to form an opinion.

 Maths: